robertmuth/Cwerg/quick_start_user.md

   host.
 Then build the docker container that encapsulates a ready configured development environment:

-  `docker build -t cwerg-dev-env docker`
+  `docker build -t cwerg-dev-env Cwerg/docker`

   Start a shell in the container: